-The documentation should be standard and extensive, covering all the individual processes based on phases.
+The paper documentation workday implementation should be standard and extensive, covering all the individual processes based on phases.
 It should list the activities, order of completion, and KPIs to monitor success.
 Do not use the standards documentation provided by the vendor.
 Every organization has unique activities; hence you need to customize the documentation based on the organization.

 Another mistake is failing to include the decision logs in the implementation process.
 This makes it difficult to track the person responsible for the decision.